libavg/libavg/sphinxdoc/app.rst

     .. py:function:: getCurrentBindings()

-        Returns the currently assigned bindings as a list of keyboardmanager._KeyBindings named tuples.
+        Returns the currently assigned bindings as a list of named tuples.

     .. py:function:: init()